iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

       - Add 5rem of margin to the bottom
     - Target the `section-inner` inside the `section-hero`
       - Add 10rem, 40rem, 2rem, and 0 to the padding on the top, right, bottom, left all in 1 rule

+*   28-style.css
+    - Create these custom properties
+      - Name: `header-padding`, Value: `4rem 0 0`
+      - Name: `header-logo-position`, Value: `relative`
+      - Name: `header-logo-link-display`, Value: `inline-block`
+      - Name: `header-logo-link-position`, Value: `absolute`
+      - Name: `header-logo-link-top`, Value: `-1rem`
+      - Name: `header-logo-link-left`, Value: `0`
+    - Create a header class selector
+      - Pad the header with the value within the variable `header-padding`
+    - Create a `header-logo` class selector
+      - Position the `header-logo` with the value of the variable `header-logo-position`
+    - Target the link inside the `header-logo` class
+      - Render the display using the value of the variable `header-logo-link-display`
+      - Position the links with the value of the variable `header-logo-link-position`
+      - Set the vertical position of the element using `header-logo-link-top`
+      - Set the horizontal position of the element using `header-logo-link-left`